danielchen26/OptimShortestPaths.jl/examples/comprehensive_demo/DASHBOARD.md

 ![Real-World Applications](figures/real_world_applications.png)

-The dashboard shows consistent high performance (85-95%) across all metrics including cost reduction, speed improvements, coverage, and efficiency for various domains.
+The heatmap reports +15-32% improvements over traditional baselines, while the underlying OptimSPath scores remain in the high 80s and 90s for cost, speed, coverage, and efficiency across every domain.

 ---